Arsenic poisoning

-Arsenic poisoning is a medical condition that occurs due to elevated levels of arsenic in the body.
-If arsenic poisoning occurs over a brief period of time, symptoms may include vomiting, abdominal pain, encephalopathy, and watery diarrhea that contains blood.
+Arsenic poisoning (or arsenicosis) is a medical condition that occurs due to elevated levels of arsenic in the body.
+If arsenic poisoning occurs over a brief period, symptoms may include vomiting, abdominal pain, encephalopathy, and watery diarrhea that contains blood.
 Long-term exposure can result in thickening of the skin, darker skin, abdominal pain, diarrhea, heart disease, numbness, and cancer.

 The most common reason for long-term exposure is contaminated drinking water.
 Groundwater most often becomes contaminated naturally; however, contamination may also occur from mining or agriculture.
 It may also be found in the soil and air.
-Recommended levels in water are less than 10–50 µg/L (10–50 parts per billion).
+Recommended levels in water are less than 10–50 μg/L (10–50 parts per billion).
 Other routes of exposure include toxic waste sites and pseudo-medicine.
 Most cases of poisoning are accidental.
 Arsenic acts by changing the functioning of around 200 enzymes.
 Diagnosis is by testing the urine, blood, or hair.

 Prevention is by using water that does not contain high levels of arsenic.
 This may be achieved by the use of special filters or using rainwater.
-There is not good evidence to support specific treatments for long-term poisoning.
+There is no good evidence to support specific treatments for long-term poisoning.
 For acute poisonings treating dehydration is important.
-Dimercaptosuccinic acid or dimercaptopropane sulfonate may be used while dimercaprol (BAL) is not recommended.
+Dimercaptosuccinic acid or dimercaptopropane sulfonate may be used; but dimercaprol (BAL) is not recommended, because it tends to increase uptake of other co-occurring toxic heavy metals.
 Hemodialysis may also be used.

 Through drinking water, more than 200 million people globally are exposed to higher-than-safe levels of arsenic.
 The areas most affected are Bangladesh and West Bengal.
 Exposure is also more common in people of low income and minorities.
 Acute poisoning is uncommon.
 The toxicity of arsenic has been described as far back as 1500 BC in the Ebers papyrus.

 Signs and symptoms

-Symptoms of arsenic poisoning begin with headaches, confusion, severe diarrhea, and drowsiness.
-As the poisoning develops, convulsions and changes in fingernail pigmentation called leukonychia striata (Mees's lines, or Aldrich-Mees's lines) may occur.
-When the poisoning becomes acute, symptoms may include diarrhea, vomiting, vomiting blood, blood in the urine, cramping muscles, hair loss, stomach pain, and more convulsions.
-The organs of the body that are usually affected by arsenic poisoning are the lungs, skin, kidneys, and liver.
-The final result of arsenic poisoning is coma and death.

-Arsenic is related to heart disease (hypertension-related cardiovascular disease), cancer, stroke (cerebrovascular diseases), chronic lower respiratory diseases, impaired lung function, compromised immune response to H1N1 (swine) flu (a respiratory virus infection and diabetes.
-Skin effects can include skin cancer in the long term, but often prior to skin cancer are different skin lesions.
-Other effects may include darkening of skin and thickening of skin.

-Chronic exposure to arsenic is related to vitamin A deficiency, which is related to heart disease and night blindness.
-The acute minimal lethal dose of arsenic in adults is estimated to be 70 to 200 mg or 1 mg/kg/day.

-Cancer

-Arsenic increases the risk of cancer.
-Exposure is related to skin, lung, liver, and kidney cancer among others.